 - To assess whether current or expected exposure levels of BPS and BPF are of concern for health and to identify the relationship with external exposure via the environment and workplace.
 Key questions include: what is the toxicity of BPA substitutes?
 Is there a gender difference in relation to health risks?
 What are the most exposed sub-groups?
 What is the evidence for low-dose effects?
 Are Adverse Outcome Pathways for those compounds similar to those of BPA?

 - To identify effect biomarkers associated to bisphenol exposure and to determine whether those effect markers are common to all bisphenol compounds

 - To identify exposure pathways for bisphenols and to determine the toxicokinetic characteristics of bisphenols.

 - To determine the effect of combined exposures to substance mixtures within the bisphenol family and with other families.
 To establish whether combined effects should be taken into account when developing health guidance relevant to the contamination of food, and consumer exposure via cosmetics and the use of plasticizers in products.

-- To derive EU-wide health based guidance values for BPA and other bisphenols.
-To consider how such values might feed into an assessment of the Tolerable Daily Intake (TDI) for BPA of 4 μg/kg/day as set by EFSA?
+- To derive EU-wide human biomonitoring health-based guidance values for BPA and other bisphenols.
+To consider how such values might inform an assessment of the Tolerable Daily Intake (TDI) for BPA of 4 μg/kg/day as set by EFSA?

 - To determine the age and gender specific health effects of BPA.